YottaDB/YDBDoc/MessageRecovery/errors.rst

 CANTBITMAP
 -------------

-CANTBITMAP, CANTBITMAP, Can't perform this operation on a bit map (block at a 200 hexadecimal boundary)
+CANTBITMAP, Can't perform this operation on a bit map (block at a 200 hexadecimal boundary)

 DSE Error: The selected DSE operation does not apply to bit maps (blocks divisible by 0x200).